SonuNM1/Array-String-Problems-Java/README.md

 - Polymorphism Example: Think of a remote control that can work with different devices like a TV, a DVD player, and a music system.
 Even though the remote control looks the same and you press the same buttons, it does different things depending on what device it's controlling.

+- Why is Java called compiled as well as interpreted language?

 - Can we overload Constructors ?

 - Why we cannot override the static method?